stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 1. Increment i.
 2. I and R build the bump transaction B_i.
-3. I and R follow the [Update Process](#Update-Process), including the step to increment i, to build, sign, and exchange declaration and closing transactions that close the channel in the same state as the most recently agreed state.
+3. Increment i.
-This step yields transactions D_i' and C_i' where i' = i+1.
+4. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state.
-4. I and R sign and exchange signatures for deposit transaction B_i.
+5. Sign and exchange a declaration transaction D_i.
-5. I or R submit B_i.
+6. I and R sign and exchange signatures for bump transaction B_i.
-6. Wait for E's sequence number to be B_i's.
+7. I or R submit B_i.
-6. Set e to B_i's iteration number.
+9. Set e to B_i's iteration number.

 The transactions are constructed as follows: